Emerging Mass Spectrometry Technologies to Improve Intraoperative Diagnostics

 Background

 Oncological surgery requires highly accurate diagnosis and resection to be sure all traces of the tumor are removed.
-Frozen section histopathology combined with imaging is the standard method for tumor diagnosis during oncological surgery.
+Frozen section histopathology combined with imaging is the standard method for tumor diagnosis during surgery.
 Although important resection decisions are made based on the technique, the methods can produce suboptimal diagnostic accuracy of biopsied tissue.

 These challenges may soon be upended by a new mass spec technology that leverages molecular feature analysis for improved diagnostic accuracy.
 Ambient ionization mass spectrometry (AIMS)1 may soon become a game changer in the operating room, helping to advance the speed and accuracy of tissue biopsy and resection.
 Such technology has the potential to reshape the surgical oncology landscape by streamlining procedures and positively impacting surgical results.